ariaxxxi/GeometryJungle/README.md

 `npm install --save dat.gui`

+# if you want to create a new geometry...

+copy the 'sphere_with_waves.ts' file, change a name, and make changes to geometry,

 # run
 `npm run start`

 Go to index.ts and uncomment the line in the script which you want to run.

 # A BUG NEED TO FIX !!!
 I tried to seperate these scripts into differnt html, but seems that i can't open any .html files other then index.html